polymonster/pmbuild/readme.md

 # Special Variables

-pmbuild also provides some special `%{variables}` evaluated with percentage sign these are evaulated at runtime or configurable by per user and stored in `config.user.jsn`.
+pmbuild also provides some special `%{variables}` evaluated with percentage sign these are evaulated at runtime, configurable per user and stored in `config.user.jsn`.

 ```
 %{vs_latest} = locates the latest installation of visual studio ie (vs2019)